Self-care for remote workers: The Remote Wellness Blueprint

 Pillar 3: Social connection and combating isolation

-Research found that 30% of remote workers experienced worse mental health outcomes, citing isolation, monotony, feeling forgotten by their company, and lack of face-to-face interaction as primary culprits [1].
-These are not minor issues.
+Around 30 percent of remote workers reported their work-life balance deteriorated, citing isolation, monotony, and lack of face-to-face interaction as primary drivers [1].
+These are not minor inconveniences.
 Isolation is a legitimate health risk that requires deliberate response.

 Create async social rituals with your team.
 Many remote workers wait for mandatory video calls.
 Instead, create optional moments of connection.
 A weekly 10-minute casual chat channel.
 An async question thread where team members answer each other.
 A virtual coffee system where random pairs chat for 15 minutes once a week.
 These are not productivity plays.
 They are inoculation against isolation.

 If you are fully remote and solo, build connection outside of work.
 Join a co-working space for three days a week.
 Find a productivity community online and show up consistently.
 Schedule a weekly video call with a friend where you work alongside each other – not doing the same work, just being in parallel.
-Research on “body doubling” shows that proximity to others, even remotely, improves focus and reduces loneliness [3].
+The practice is sometimes called “body doubling,” and anecdotal evidence from remote workers and social facilitation research both suggest that presence of others, even virtually, reduces the feeling of isolation.

 How to actually build this: The Remote Wellness Blueprint in practice